-I found out about 5 years ago… and it CHANGED my life!
-Well… in the part of “cooking dinners”.
-It did.
+This concept CHANGED my life!
+Well… when it came to “cooking dinners” it did.
 Newly married… I HATED having to defrost hamburger, brown it, and THEN make my meals.
-It was SO annoying and too so much time!
+It was SO annoying and took so much time!

 This also allowed me to buy bulk meat for cheap prices, and NOT waste room in my freezer.

 When I was introduced to canned meat, I was amazed!
 It was just like any other canned meat.
 I open the lid, dump out the meat, and use it in my meal!
 NO defrosting OR cooking!
 A lot of my meals involved browned ground beef, and this saved me around 10 min of prep time working with raw meat.
 All of my dinners went from 15-20 min prep work to 5 min!

 *Updated June 2022* This post contains affiliate links.
 Read my affiliate link disclosure here

 Did I mention how much I HATE working with raw meat!